-- a.
-In an area lying 450mm or less from the car centre plane, and from 450mm forward of the plane C-C to 350mm rearward of the rear wheel centre line, any intersection of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car. - b.
-In an area lying 800mm or less from the car centre plane, and from 450mm forward of the plane C-C to 175mm forward of the rear wheel centre line, any intersection of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.
+- i.
+From 700mm or less from the car centre plane, and from 450mm forward of the plane C-C to the plane C-C. - ii.
+From 800mm or less from the car centre plane and from the plane C-C to 175mm ahead of the rear wheel centre line, any intersection of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.